danilop/multimodal-chat/README.md

 For remote server setup, update the client creation code in the main script.

 ## Usage

+This section assumes OpenSearch is running locally in another terminal window as described before.

 1. Load the OpenSearch admin password into the environment:
    ```